 The money is the easy part: Experience and capability are harder to develop.
-Leaders also need an effective SIF improvement strategy, the kind that can only be built from experience.
+Leaders need an effective SIF improvement strategy, the kind that can only be built from experience.
 And these being relatively early days, not enough people have access to the right kind of experience in SIF prevention.
-Organizations also need healthy mechanisms for identifying and eliminating precursors.
+Organizations need healthy mechanisms for identifying and eliminating precursors.
 Healthy mechanisms come from technical and leadership capability.
 Bottom line, until leaders know what excellence in SIF prevention really looks like, we will continue to struggle on the fatality plateau.

 A Worthy Investment